Vyral/base-template/_posts/2018-05-08-is-zillow-the-best-place-to-get-an-estimate-on-your-home.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code:
+youtube_code: dZoMr3H0m0o
 ---

 {% include youtube.html %}

-Many people love to use Zillow to evaluate their home when they are thinking about selling, However, how accurate are their estimates, or Zestimates as they call them? **We wanted to share some information with you about how Zillow works and why their estimates should be taken with a grain of salt.&nbsp;**
+Many people love to use Zillow to evaluate their home when they are thinking about selling, However, how accurate are their estimates, or Zestimates as they call them? **We wanted to share some information with you about how Zillow works and why their estimates should be taken with a grain of salt. **

 To explain how Zestimates work fully, we have to get a little technical.
-Zillow uses an algorithm to determine values, much like the algorithms used to assess the value of a large pool of mortgages bought and sold in the market.&nbsp;
+Zillow uses an algorithm to determine values, much like the algorithms used to assess the value of a large pool of mortgages bought and sold in the market.

 **According to market research (and even Zillow’s own website), Zestimates can be anywhere from 4% to 25% off.** If your home is worth $200,000, but its Zestimate says it’s worth $220,000, it will sound exciting.
 However, buyers will know the home is really worth $200,000.
 You only get one chance at a first impression with buyers, and you don’t want to ruin it by pricing your home too high because of false information from an algorithm.